-1. Numbers and descriptions of dresses, and occasions on which to be worn.
+1. Numbers and descriptions of dresses, and occasions on which to be worn

-(Numbers of Dresses correspond to Dresses for Seamen as far as practicable.)
+(Numbers of Dresses correspond to Dresses for Seamen as far as practicable)

-Dress No. Occurrences on which to be worn.
-Description of Dress.
-Articles to be worn optionally or when ordered.
-1 Ceremonial Blue Ceremonial duties.
+Dress No. Occurrences on which to be worn Description of Dress Articles to be worn optionally or when ordered 1 Ceremonial Blue Ceremonial duties.
 On Sundays in harbour.
 On shore leave on Sundays when caps, and, in the case of the Band Service, serge tunics are to be worn.
-White Cap, serge tunic, tweed trousers, white web belt, white gloves, medals.
-NCOs-Gold chevrons.
-Senior NCOs-Sashes.
+White Cap, serge tunic, tweed trousers, white web belt, white gloves, medals, gold chevrons and badges.
+Senior N.C.O.s-Sashes.
 Band Service and Buglers-Blue cloth tunic, buff belt and band equipment.
 Buglers-Dress cord, royal.
-King's badge, if worn, to be gold.
 Helmet when ordered.
 Black shoes and blue socks-optional for walking out.
-Brown leather gloves-optional for Senior NCOs for walking out.
+Brown leather gloves-optional for Senior N.C.O.s for walking out.
 1A Ceremonial Battledress Ashore when ordered for Ceremonial and walking out when blue uniform is not available.
 Commando Units only.
 Green beret, khaki battledress, white web belt and anklets, medals.
-NCOs-Khaki badges and chevrons.
-Senior NCOs-Sashes.
+N.C.O.s-Khaki badges and chevrons.
+Senior N.C.O.s-Sashes.
 Buglers-Dress cord, royal.
-Black shoes, without anklets-optional for walking out.
+Black shoes, without anklet-optional for walking out.
 2 Undress Minor ceremonial.
-On Sundays when at sea and by dutymen in harbour on weekdays.
+On Sundays when at sea and by duty men in harbour on weekdays.
 Walking out and shore leave on weekdays.
+On draft between ships and units in U.K. (See also No. 3 Dress.)
 As for No. 1 except:- Band Service to wear serge tunic.
 No medals or white gloves.
 Black shoes and blue socks-optional for walking out.
-Brown leather gloves-optional for all Senior NCOs when walking out and by Senior NCOs of the Band Service when on duty.
+Brown leather gloves-optional for all Senior N.C.O.s when walking out and by Senior N.C.O.s of the Band Service when on duty.
 3 Drill Routine duties and training.
-See Rule 323/57.
-Cap, serge tunic and serge trousers, red chevrons and badges.
+As alternative to No. 2 Dress for baggage parties and drafts in U.K. at C.O.s discretion.
+Cap, serge tunic and tweed or serge trousers, red chevrons and badges.
 Black web belt.
 Blue beret when specially ordered.
 3A Battledress Military training ashore and afloat, and active service ashore.
 Beret, khaki battledress.
 Black web belt.
 Khaki chevrons and badges.
 See Amplifying Orders.
 3B Shirt Sleeve Order Ashore in U.K. only, in hot weather, as ordered.
 Beret, khaki flannel shirt, khaki battledress trousers, black web belt, white tape chevrons.
+Cap and tweed or serge trousers when ordered.
 4 Night clothing When off duty and after working hours ashore and afloat.
 Bad weather afloat.
 Blue beret, serge tunic, tweed or serge trousers.
-NCOs-Red chevrons.
-5 Ceremonial Khaki Drill In place of No. 1 in hot weather.
-White cap, khaki drill tunic and trousers, white web belt, Khaki on khaki drill chevrons, medals.
-Senior NCOs-Sashes.
+N.C.O.s-Red chevrons.
+6 Ceremonial Khaki Drill In place of No. 1 in hot weather.
+White cap, khaki drill tunic and trousers, white web belt, khaki on khaki drill chevrons, medals.
+Senior N.C.O.s-Sashes.
 Buglers-Dress cords, royal.
 Band Service-Buff belt and band equipment.
 Helmet when ordered.
 Black shoes-optional for walking out.

-SECTION I. ORDERS OF DRESS-continued
+SECTION I. ORDERS OF DRESS continued